PECOS-packages/PECOS/design/runtime-effect-contracts.md

 private.
 Execution accepts that prepared run, not `Box<dyn NoiseModel>` plus a boolean, a downcast, or an unchecked caller-supplied capability list.

-Initially the compiler rejects **all** physical bridge requests, including GeneralNoiseModel, until a concrete implementation passes the contracts below.
+Initially the **production** compiler must reject all physical bridge requests, including GeneralNoiseModel, until a concrete implementation passes the contracts below.
 Adding support requires implementing the resumable controller and registering its tested profile.
 Downstream code supplies event interpretation; it cannot opt an arbitrary model into safe segmentation.
 Unsupported profiles, records, effects, simulators, trace modes or consumer routes fail before starting a shot.
-This is a proposed API restriction; no token/compiler API is implemented here.
+This is a proposed production API restriction.
+The private test-only factory implements admission for its limited profile; no library token/compiler API is exported.

 ## Minimum resumable extension to the existing controller